exoplatform/exo-documentation/docs/Manage-Space.rst

 Type-ahead suggestions allow to facilitate selection users and groups to invite.

-.. note:: Only spaces that the creator is member of can be selected.
+.. note:: Only spaces where the creator is member could be selected.

 6. Click Create Space button to finish adding your new space.
 The new space appears.